Suffering with Rage

-Most people have surrendered to their misery; but some (like my friend Tom), after many decades of suffering and rage, still somehow have faith they will find the answers to defeating it.
+Most people have surrendered to their misery.
+Some (like my friend Tom), after many decades of suffering and rage, still somehow have faith they will find the answers to defeating it.

 That is quite miraculous in itself.

-It is no different than someone taking pharmaceuticals for pain, whereas the patient develops a tolerance the longer they take the drugs.
-To keep receiving the same pain reduction level, one must constantly increase the dosage until it becomes addictive, and even deadly.
+It's no different than a patient taking pharmaceuticals for pain and developing a tolerance for the drug.
+To keep receiving the same pain reduction level, one must constantly increase the dosage until it becomes addictive or even deadly.

-All of us who have suffered from rage and anger, and (whether we like it or not) have become addicted to its destructive frequency.
+All of us who have suffered from rage and anger, whether we like it or not, have become addicted to its destructive frequency.
 When it comes to our rage, we don’t notice its increasing frequency, as it happens in tiny increments each day.
-We only notice when we can no longer control it, and the outcome is an irrational eruption that affects everyone around us – and tears us apart from within.
+We only notice when we can no longer control it, with the outcome being an irrational eruption affecting everyone around us and tearing us apart from within.

-After it passes, we are generally left with shame and guilt because of our outburst; but then we soon return to embracing our shield of rage because, other than drugs and other addictive substances, it is the only thing that can bury the shame and guilt of our actions.
+After it passes, we are generally left with the shame and guilt of our outburst, but then we soon return to embracing our shield of rage.
+This is because other than drugs and other addictive substances, it is the only thing that can bury the shame and guilt of our actions.
 At the same time, we convince ourselves that we must find a way to destroy the vibration of rage.

 This is the way of mankind.
 Not just Tom, but of all our brothers and sisters who have suffered with rage throughout time.

 If all the beautiful moments in your life amount to a grain of sand, then let us look at this grain of sand as a seed.
-Imagine it as a diamond: see it vibrating and emitting beauty in every direction.
-Just for a moment, reach into that vibration; and very deep within your consciousness, see the smile of a child vibrating with awe.
+Imagine it as a diamond, and see it vibrating and emitting beauty in every direction.
+Just for a moment, reach into that vibration, and very deep within your consciousness, see the smile of a child vibrating with awe.
 Let that beauty saturate your being for a moment.

 You have just begun to exercise the frequency of beauty.